floooh/floooh.github.io/_posts/2024-11-04-sokol-fall-2024-update.md

 title: "Upcoming Sokol header API changes (Nov 2024)"
 ---

+Update: the 'bindings cleanup' update has been merged on 07-Nov-2024

 In a couple of days I will merge the next breaking sokol_gfx.h update (aka the "Bindings Cleanup").
 The update also affects sokol-shdc, so if you're using sokol-shdc for shader compilation make sure to update that as well.